ChengTang/lauriekell.github.io/Home.md

 The `ggplot` functions expects a `data.frame` for its first argument, `data`; then a geometric object `geom` that specifies the actual marks put on to a plot and an aesthetic that is "something you can see" have to be provided.
 Examples of geometic Objects (geom) include points (geom_point, for scatter plots, dot plots, etc), lines (geom_line, for time series, trend lines, etc) and boxplot (geom_boxplot, for, well, boxplots!).
 Aesthetic mappings are set with the aes() function and, examples include, position (i.e., on the x and y axes), color ("outside" color), fill ("inside" color), shape (of points), linetype and size.

-## Operating Model Conditioning
+# Operating Model Conditioning

 ### Life history parameters

-Use
+Life history parameters can be loaded from the [fishnets](https:/github.com/fishnets) github repository, a library of multivariate priors for fish population dynamics parameters

 ```{r}
 load(url("https://github.com//fishnets//fishnets//blob//master//data//fishbase-web//fishbase-web.RData?raw=True"))
 ```